centroid457/private_values/README.md

 If you forgot to add some of the envs into OS, and it has not defval, you will get the Exception which notify you exact env on instance creation!
-If you don't need it (handle by your own), just disable it
+If you don't need it (handle by your own), just disable it.
+But don't forget it make sense only if any ENV has None value.

 ```python
 from environs_os_getter_class import EnvsOsGetterClass